-The Good Ending of the game is all about Naegi picking up his Messianic Archetype ID and actually keeping the remaining students (Asahina, Kirigiri, Togami, Fukawa and Hagakure) from reaching the DEH at the hands of Monobear... or better said, Junko Enoshima, who is the one behind him.
+The Good Ending of the game is all about Naegi picking up his Messianic Archetype ID and actually keeping the remaining students (Asahina, Kirigiri, Togami, Fukawa and Hagakure) from reaching the DEH at the hands of Monokuma... or better said, Junko Enoshima, who is the one behind him.
 He actually screams "YOU MUST NOT LOSE HOPE!" at them while Junko eggs them to cross the DEH.
-Alternatively, in the Bad Ending, after Kirigiri's execution the five remaining kids (or four, since Fukawa has died) have crossed it but insist they're living happily in the Gilded Cage that Hope's Peak is for them, alone in the world save for themselves and their children...
+Alternatively, in the Bad Ending, after Kirigiri's execution the five remaining kids (or four, since Fukawa has died) have crossed it, but they're now living peacefully in the Gilded Cage that Hope's Peak is for them, alone in the world save for themselves and their children...

 Little Busters!: Riki passes this at the end of Rin's route in the timeline where he and she run away together.
 Rin's been taken away from him forever, passing a Despair Event Horizon herself offscreen, and his best friends and only family - especially Kyousuke, whom he used to look up to more than anyone else - have proven themselves untrustworthy.
 Thankfully, Kyousuke is able to reset this timeline, though the consequences were so extreme that it has much a much bigger effect on later timelines than any other.

 Not to mention that the whole plotline happened because Kyousuke was convinced that the bus crash killing him and the others would push Riki and Rin over it, such that he was willing to do anything at all that might make them strong enough to withstand it and not give in to despair.